Ditch the Gmail: 5 benefits of a professional email address

-There are hundreds of free email services out there and anyone can sign up, usually for free.
-But there comes a time when your email address might be causing perception issues for your business.
+There are hundreds of free email services available to anyone with internet access but there comes a time when your email address might be setting your business back.
 Here are five good reasons to get your own email domain.

-Setting up your own email domain, especially through an established host, can reduce the risk of your important business emails or newsletters getting bounced or sent straight to the trash bin – and when email is a primary method of keeping in touch with your customers or expanding your database, this is absolutely critical.
+If you use email marketing to drive sales, this may be the only incentive you need to switch from free email providers.
+Several free email services are targeted by spammers and malware.
+This means that the emails you send from a free email address may get marked as spam.
+Unless your customers are checking their spam folders, it's unlikely that they will receive your emails.
+Setting up your own email domain, especially through an established host, can reduce the risk of important business emails or newsletters getting bounced or sent straight to the trash bin – and when email is a primary method of keeping in touch with your customers or expanding your database, this is absolutely critical.

-If a remote hosted service that you use for free goes down, gets hacked or simply closes its doors, you may risk losing whatever email and attachments you have stored with them.
+If a remote hosted service goes down, gets hacked or simply closes its doors, you may risk losing whatever email and attachments you have stored with them.
 This can sometimes occur without warning, leaving you little opportunity to secure your data, and if you’re not taking regular backups you risk losing a lot.

-With your own email, you’ll either host the data in house or through a company you have a service level agreement with, which should include backups and contingency strategies.
-This ensures that no matter what happens, your data will be secure and accessible, and business continuity is maintained.
+With your own email, you’ll either host the data in-house or through a company you have a service level agreement with.
+Both should include backups and contingency strategies.
+This ensures that no matter what happens, your data will be secure, accessible, and business continuity is maintained.